sweetpotatopress/astro/README.md

-using musl, you are welcome to share patches in order to fix that // send bug reports. in theory astro works on BSD. in theory . . please send issue reports for any and everything, id like this to work smoothly and your suggestion may do so not just for you, but all!
+using musl, you are welcome to share patches in order to fix that // send bug reports. in theory astro works on BSD. in theory . .

 --o-KEYBINDS---o-